Learn the right way to gin tasting

 Generally its aging takes 3 to 6 months, and it is made from barley or corn, infused with botanicals, mainly juniper berries.

-Follow these steps and learn about gin tasting, the very popular spirit drink last 2018 and today!
+Follow these steps and learn about gin tasting, the very popular spirit drink.

 Start with a dry gin tasting: Taste your gin, clear.
 Look at it, it must be clear, water-white, without dullness.
 You may find some gins are slightly different in color, with lemon hue or a color influenced by barrels since wood ageing is popular in gin too.